Skip to content

 So two defences stack:

 A "no" to either one kills the notice.
-We see 30-40% of old NRI 148 notices failing at least one of these tests now.
+We see 30-40% of old 148 notices failing at least one of these tests now.

 What to do if you have an open notice